Do I have to wear a face covering?

-Due to changes in UK law, from 24 September 2020 for a period of 6 calendar months, passengers travelling in Private Hire Vehicles should wear a face-covering unless they are exempt from wearing one.
+Currently, it is advised that passengers in Private Hire Vehicles should wear a face-covering unless they are exempt from wearing one.

-A full list of exemptions is available as part of the UK government guidance on face coverings.
-If a passenger is not wearing a face covering, under no circumstances should you insist the passenger produces evidence of an exemption, as it may be granted on a medical-in-confidence basis.
+If a passenger is not wearing a face covering, under no circumstances should you insist the passenger produces evidence of an exemption.
 Please abide by the following principles:

 As a chauffeur, you should strive to accommodate all passengers and deliver a high-quality service.

-You must not create a confrontational situation (for example insisting that passenger wear a face covering).
+You must not create a confrontational situation (for example insisting that passengers wear a face covering).